LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 #.
 In the course repository, there is a stub for the
    homework in subdirectory :file:`projects/HW/GradeFiles`.
-   Pull the latest version of the repository and copy the homework files to your solution area (hopefully in your own repostitory).
+   Pull the latest version of the repository and copy the homework files to your solution area (hopefully in your own repository).
 There is test data for class abbreviations Comp170 and Comp150 in the project directory.
    There are also solution files for the summaries.
 Their names end in ``Solution.txt`` to distinguish them from the